Valley of the Nobles, Medinet Habu and Deir el-Medina - Photo 1

 Valley of the Nobles, Medinet Habu and Deir el-Medina

 Discover some of the best-conserved funeral monuments of the New Kingdom on this tour, visiting the burial site of Ramses III and the necropolis of the nobles and artisans.
 Itinerary.
-The tour begins with a pickup from your hotel in the morning,...
+We'll pick you up from your hotel first thing in the morning,...

 • 4 hours